mholling/nswtopo/README.markdown

   * relative heights of cliffs
   * waterfalls and rapids
   * points of interest
-* I have also neglected to include a number of obscure features that are unlikely to be found in bush and rural areas of interest.
+* I have left out a number of obscure mand-made features that are unlikely to be found in bush and rural areas of interest.
+* For the time being, if you need a legend you'll need to create it manually.
+* Map orientation is fixed at true-north upwards; it is not currently possible to align the map to another direction (e.g. magnetic north).
 * The NSW map servers sometimes go offline.
 There is a daily maintenance window at around 10pm AEST for a few minutes, and at other times the servers go down for longer periods (e.g. for a week, one time).
 This is frustrating.

 Release History
 ===============

-* 11/12/2011: version 0.1 (initial release)
+* 12/12/2011: version 0.1 (initial release)